dof-dss/lando-d7-to-d8-migrate/README.md

 Now we can download Drupal 8 and import our Drupal 7 assets.

  1. Copy your Drupal 7 database dump to ./imports/data and site files to ./imports/files (Note that you should copy the 'sites' directory into here, so that the path './imports/files/sites/default/files/articles' exists)
  2. Make a copy of .lando.example.yml naming it .lando.local.yml and edit with your own unique project name.
-This must be lowercase, no spaces or funky characters.
+ 3. Within .lando.local.yml consider enabling the TurboMode option, see the comments in that section.
- 3. Run *'lando start'*
+ 4. Run *'lando start'*
- 4. Run *'lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql'*
+ 5. Run *'lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql'*
- 5. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)
+ 6. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)
- 6. Proceed with the Drupal 8 installation.
+ 7. Proceed with the Drupal 8 installation.

 ## File structure